romi/romi-robots-docs/docs/Farmers Dashboard/building.md

 ![](/assets/images/farmersDashboard/folding06.png){ width="300" }

 **6.** Join the two parts, remove the vertices outside the bottom layer and create a bridge to join both parts.
-This paths should be -2.2mm from the surface of the material (leaving a thikness of 0.8mm after cutting)
+This paths should be -2.2mm from the surface of the material (leaving a thickness of 0.8mm after cutting)

 ![](/assets/images/farmersDashboard/folding07.png){ width="300" }

 Now you can process the part with blendercam to get the gcode.

-## HDPE
+### HDPE

-For the tension adjusting slider some HDPE pieces need to be milled, the center piece is the more complicated since the milling has to be on both sides.
+For the tension adjusting slider some HDPE pieces need to be milled, the centerpiece is the more complicated since the milling has to be on both sides.

 Feeds and speeds for HDPE: